Missoula County Fiscal Year 2026 Budget

 In addition to the base budget, the commissioners consider new requests from departments aimed at improving services and operations.
 One-time requests must be funded with savings from previous fiscal years so they do not impact future property tax bills.
 Ongoing requests require a sustained source of revenue and may be funded through options like a property tax increase, grant funding or fees.

-Missoula County staff will present new budget requests that require additional property tax revenue to the commissioners' at public administrative meetings throughout June, beginning Tuesday, June 3.
-These meetings typically take place at 10 a.m. on most Tuesdays and Thursdays.
-Agendas and details on how to attend are available at missoula.co/bccmeetings.
-These meetings will be recorded and posted to the County YouTube page.
+Missoula County staff presented budget requests that require additional property tax revenue to the commissioners' at public administrative meetings in June.
+These meetings were recorded and are posted to the County YouTube page.

 Budget Hearings